bedolpab/bedolpab/README.md

-## pablo c. bedolla ortiz
+## Pablo Cesar Bedolla Ortiz.
-ai/ml [at] jpl. my background is in computer science, but I transitioned to mathematics out of academic curiosity.
+AI/ML [at] NASA/JPL-Caltech.
+My background is in Computer Science, but I transitioned to Mathematics out of academic curiosity.

-<sup>all my repositories are private. i keep a few for public view.</sup>
+<sup>All my repositories are private.
+I keep a few public.</sup>